billahdotdev/BillahDotDev/README.md

 Graphic design, Business, and Mental Health.

 The slots for May and June are fully booked.
 Availability for July will be announced in June on my Twitter account.
-Alternatively, you can Fill out the (google form) to get notified.
+Alternatively, you can Fill out the (www.google.com) to get notified.

 ```
 </details>